 Tikal is perhaps the most famous of all the Mayan ruins in Guatemala.
 Tucked deep in the rainforest in the northeast corner of the country, Tikal National Park is a UNESCO World Heritage Site and is one of the things to do in Guatemala that is on every traveler’s list.

-Tikal is perhaps most famous for it’s Plaza of the Seven Temples, a collection of seven tall stone pyramids to discover and explore.
-These pyramids were important buildings in the Mayan civilization that were thought to be constructed in 600 BCE.
+Tikal is perhaps most famous for its Plaza of the Seven Temples, a collection of seven tall stone pyramids to discover and explore.
+These pyramids were important buildings in the Mayan civilization that were thought to have been constructed in 600 BCE.
 There are actually over 3,000 buildings and structures in Tikal National Park, but only a comparative few have been excavated and reconstructed.

-To get the most fo your visit to Tikal, we recommend joining a guided tour to learn more about the history of each temple and hear stories of their ancient past.
+To get the most out of your visit to Tikal, we recommend joining a guided tour to learn more about the history of each temple and hear stories of their ancient past.

 Flores